mudasobwa/mudasobwa.github.io/_posts/2018-01-12-parse-cumbersome-data.md

 #     ...
 ```

-OK, leading shameless ad is over; let’s turn back to the the theme of today's
+OK, leading shameless ad is over; let’s turn back to the theme of today's
 talk.
 This library claims it can read a latitude and longitude information from
 almost anything that is somehow looking like a thing, that includes coordinates.